Ilya Samsonov or Vitek Vanecek? For the Caps, there’s no reason to choose yet.

 “We’ve got a couple of good young goalies that have played well this year.
 I think that’s a positive for our team and for our group, but we’re going to continue to move forward.
 I think we’ll need both guys in the playoffs and both guys down the stretch.”

 Samsonov proved his worth Sunday, with 35 saves on 39 shots, including a few diving, cross-crease saves.
-Samsonov is now 9-2-1 on the season, after his season was briefly derailed after his extended stint on the NHL’s covid-19 protocol-related absences list earlier in the year.
+Samsonov is now 9-2-1, after his season was briefly derailed by his extended stint on the NHL’s covid-19 protocol-related absences list earlier in the year.
 He has a 2.87 goals against average and a .896 save percentage.

 “He had some really big saves,” Laviolette said of Samsonov’s play on Sunday.
 “I thought his first period was really good.
 He gave us a chance to win a hockey game tonight … in a game like that if you’re goaltending can be the best player, and he was, he’ll give you a chance.”

 Samsonov’s performance Sunday was also a needed bounce back after he struggled in the team’s dismal loss to the New York Islanders on Thursday.
-He was taken out of the game early in the first period after an accidental hit to the head from T.J.
+He was taken out of the game early in the first period after an accidental hit to the head from teammate T.J.
 Oshie.
 Samsonov returned later in the period, finished the game and gave up six goals on 24 shots but had little help from the Caps’ defense in front of him.

 Vanecek is now 15-6-3 after his 23-save night in a 2-1 overtime win Friday against the Devils.
 He has a 2.71 goals against average and a .907 save percentage.